-To transform the energy system to meet UK carbon reduction targets and achieve our clean growth ambitions, it is crucial to understand the costs and benefits of different technologies, system designs and decarbonisation pathways.
+To transform the UK energy system to achieve Net Zero carbon emissions by 2050 and achieve our clean growth ambitions, it is crucial to understand the costs and benefits of different technologies, system designs and decarbonisation pathways.

 Transforming the UK energy system to be clean, secure and affordable, requires an in-depth understanding of the costs and benefits of different options and choices from a Whole System perspective, to aid policy and investment decisions.